Teaching English Abroad: An Insider’s Story of Adventure and Growth

 How old were you?
 Would you have gone earlier or later if you did it again?

 I left when I was 24 and returned at 28.
 If I had the mind to go abroad earlier, I definitely would.
+My roommate was 21 when she moved abroad to teach (we were in the same hiring cohort).

 As I’m married now, I’m not sure if I would have gone abroad at a later age, but I do have friends who are older than I am and are still teaching abroad.